The McCourt School of Public Policy has had a stellar year and grew in a variety of transformational ways in 2019.

 This year, for example, after learning that DC asthma rates are among some of the highest in the nation, students Lina Stolyar (MPP ‘20) and Emilia Calma (MPP ‘20) set out to identify a way to help DC residents.

-Through the school’s Public Policy Challenge, the McCourt students >started an effort called “Breathe Easy,” that helps community health workers facilitate home visits, identify environmental triggers that can exacerbate asthma symptoms, and provide families with resources and long-term managed care plans.
+Through the school’s Public Policy Challenge, the McCourt students started an effort called “Breathe Easy,” which helps community health workers facilitate home visits, identify environmental triggers that can exacerbate asthma symptoms, and provide families with resources and long-term managed care plans.

 In addition to such inspiring students at McCourt, the alumni, faculty and research centers have also been hard at work designing policy recommendations and research to help address some of the world’s biggest challenges.